wdk-docs/vscode-docs/api/language-extensions/language-configuration-guide.md

 ---
 # DO NOT TOUCH — Managed by doc writer
-ContentId: cd928e7f-bb5a-43b0-8e15-d398e416386d
+id: cd928e7f-bb5a-43b0-8e15-d398e416386d
 DateApproved: 7/6/2023

 # Summarize the whole topic in less than 300 characters for SEO purpose
-MetaDescription: A guide to configure language support for any language in Visual Studio Code.
+description: A guide to configure language support for any language in Visual Studio Code.
 ---

 # 语言配置指南